Tournedos/ML-Project-2/README.md

 # ML-Project-2

->>1ST MAIL OF THE PROF
+>>Features
+Each file is in the csv format and shows :
+1)frames
-> Each file is in the csv format and shows the x-y center of mass coordinates of one worm.
+2)-3) the x-y center of mass coordinates of one worm.
->
-> Under "Lifespan" you will find "companyDrug" and "control" subfolders, which are from one experiment where a drug turned out not to have an effect on lifespan.
-However, can you find a difference in behavior in the presence of the drug?
-Note that the lifespan recordings were made for 6 hours at a time and the csv file thus restarts the frame numbering after each 10800 frames.
->
-> More lifespan data to come.
->
-> Under "Optogenetics" you will find the "ATR+" and "ATR-" subfolders.
-ATR+ means that the optogenetic systems in the worm neurons were functional.
-ATR- is the control.
-Here, the csv files have an additional column "Light_Pulse", which is 1 when the light was turned on.
-Can you find worm personalities, i.e., persistent differences between worms, including in response to the light stimulus?
-Here is a related reference

->>>INFORMATIONS FROM SLACK LPBS
-5) The data was recorded at a constant interval of 2 seconds over 30 minutes every 6 hours, so there should be 900 frames per session.

->>> WHAT I ANALYSED (might be wrong)
+>>> Timing of the sampling
 Key Takeaways from our Data

 Each frame corresponds to 2 seconds of elapsed time.